-What is impeachment and how is it used?
 What happens when a president gets impeached?
-Impeachment is when Congress removes the US president from office.
-The word may sound common today, but only three presidents in the history of the US have been impeached, or in one case, resigned (quit) because of the vote to impeach.
-President Donald Trump, if impeached, could become the fourth.
+The word may sound common today, but only three presidents have been impeached, or in one case, resigned (quit) because of the vote to impeach.

-When someone in the House of Representatives thinks the president has broken the law, they can file articles of impeachment.
+When someone in the House of Representatives thinks the president has broken the law, he or she can file articles of impeachment.
 The House then votes, and if more than half agree, the president is impeached.
 But even then, the president isn’t removed from office straight away.

 Two thirds of the Senate must vote to convict the president.
 If they do, then the president is removed from office.
-If they don’t, then the president remains.
+If they don’t, then the president keeps his job.

 President Andrew Johnson was the 17th president of the United States and the first to be impeached in 1868.
-The Senate didn’t vote to convict though, so he remained in office.
+He was impeached because of political conflicts after the Civil War.
+The Senate didn’t vote to convict him, so he stayed in office.

-The last person to be impeached was the 42nd president, Bill Clinton.
-The House impeached him in 1998, but the Senate didn’t vote to convict so he finished out his term as president.
+The next person to be impeached was the 42nd president, Bill Clinton.
+The House impeached him in 1998 for lying under oath, but the Senate didn’t vote to convict so he finished his term as president.

 The third president to be impeached was Donald Trump, in the year 2020.
 He was accused of abusing his power to gain an advantage over his opponents.
 Even though the House of Representatives voted to impeach him, the Senate didn’t find him guilty.